-It starts with a small merchant cash advance, which leads to another and then another, until before you realize it, all of your business credit card sales are going towards paying off these debts.
+It starts with a small merchant cash advance, which leads to another and then another until before you realize it, all of your business credit card sales are going towards paying off these debts.
 This practice of stacking merchant cash advance loans – or ACH – can quickly put your business into a downward spiral.
-One solution to help you get out of this cycle of business debt is with a merchant cash advance consolidation.
+One solution to help you get out of this cycle of business debt is a merchant cash advance consolidation.

 What is a Merchant Cash Advance?